 Proactive Steps Against Check Fraud

-While the risk of check fraud isn’t going away anytime soon, putting a few easy fraud prevention strategies in place can effectively minimize your risk.
+While the risk of check fraud isn’t going away anytime soon, putting a few easy check fraud prevention strategies in place can effectively minimize your risk.
 While there is no way to fully prevent your business from being a target of check fraud, there are a few simple steps you can take to make it less likely for your business to experience any losses as a result.
 The below fraud prevention techniques can be implemented in your organization quickly and easily.

 Strengthen Internal ControlsYour first line of defense against fraud is preventing internal fraud.
 We cannot stress enough how important it is to have strong internal controls.
 No employer wants to think their trusted employees are capable of theft, however the most loyal employee can have their ethics put to test when conditions are right.
 Think of the three sides of the fraud triangle – Opportunity, Motivation, and Rationalization.
 Strong internal controls can eliminate the opportunity side of the equation and greatly reduce your risk of internal fraud.
 Things like locking up your blank checks, creating dual controls, separation of duties, and close account monitoring can deter temptation.
 Your CPA’s audit department can provide a more thorough review of your internal controls and advise you on enhancements to consider for your business.